jjttcc/midifilter/README.md

   configured number of seconds, sends patch 1, etc., until it has reached patch 127.
 This allows the user to try out - "sample" - each patch of the current bank without having to explicitly invoke a program change.

+### Current Limitations

+The bank-select feature is coded to fit the specs of the Yamaha Motif XS series of synthesizers.
+Obviously, this will not work with other models.
+A scheme for configuring the set of bank-select MSB/LSB combinations relevant for a particular model needs to be implemented.
+(Anyone with the requisite coding skills can, of course, modify the code to work with his/her own synth.)

 License:  GNU GPL, verson 2
 ===============